Skip to main content

 NYCE PPO members have excellent in-network options in convenient locations.
 To find a list of hospitals and doctors near you, visit nyceppo.com and use the "Find a provider" tool.

-Members can continue to get care at NewYork-Presbyterian Hospital through May 15, 2026.
+Members can continue to get care at NewYork-Presbyterian Hospital through May 28, 2026.
 During this legally required two-month (cooling off) period, services will be covered as an in-network benefit.
-We will continue to pay for previously authorized care until May 15, 2026.
-Providers will have to call us to agree to work with us on your care, accept our rates, policies, and procedures.
+We will continue to pay for previously authorized care until May 28, 2026.
+Providers will have to call us to agree to work with us on your care, accept our rates, policies and procedures, and quality assurance requirements.

 What if I am in the middle of treatment with my doctor?

-Members who are eligible can continue receiving care for an ongoing course of treatment with their current doctors for up to a 90-day continued care period, beginning March 15, 2026 (until June 12, 2026).
+Members who are eligible may be able to continue receiving care for an ongoing course of treatment with their current doctors for up to a 90-day continued care period, beginning March 29, 2026 (until June 26, 2026).
 The continuity of care period is required by federal law.

 To receive other care from NYP or to find care from other nationally recognized hospital systems, call us first.
 Before getting any care from an NYP provider or going to an NYP hospital (except in the case of an emergency), please call EmblemHealth at: 866-447-9717 from 8 a.m. to 6 p.m., Monday through Friday to obtain preauthorization.
-We can help you navigate your care or find another provider or hospital that participates in your New York City Employees (NYCE) PPO plan.
+We can help you navigate your care or find another provider or hospital that participates with EmblemHealth.

 Besides pregnancy, what else qualifies for continuity of care?